joniturunen/go-data-munging/README.md

 - Previous implementation was too specific to the weather data and read only first three columns
 - Modify ParseData to read columns matching the first row of the file `parsedata(twoDimStrSlice[][], sliceOfImportantColumns[]) sliceOfStructs[]`
   - Can I make a dynamic slice of structs? `[]struct{}`?
+  - I might need to take a look at [reflect](https://golang.org/pkg/reflect/) package
+  - Or I can just use a map `map[string]interface{}` and use the column names as keys

 > Might **really** need TDD this time 🤔